riestelle/touchless-cad-controller/README.md

 **Evaluation tooling**
 - **Session logger** — per-frame FPS, gesture state, and movement deltas, exportable as CSV
-- **Gesture-vs-mouse benchmark mode** — times how long it takes to match a randomized target camera orientation under each input method, exported as CSV, for a direct head-to-head comparison

 **Model support**
 - Load your own `.stl`, `.obj`, or `.ply` file, or use the built-in